Sources of metrics

 Subscription abstract and citation databases

 Databases sometimes attribute publications to authors incorrectly, although you can usually request an edit if you notice a mistake.
-It's worth checking publication numbers for database author profiles against these profiles with a human-curated source, such as myPublications or a researcher's webpage if their profiles are not linked to ORCID.
+It is worth checking publication numbers for database author profiles against a human-curated source, such as myPublications or a researcher's webpage if their profiles are not linked to ORCID.

 Google Scholar

 Google Scholar uses web-based sources to track publications and citations.
 The criteria for what is included in the database are less transparent than the subscription databases.
-As well as the articles from peer-reviewed sources found in Scopus, Web of Science or Dimensions, Google Scholar includes many pre-prints and publications in institutional repositories.
+As well as articles from peer-reviewed sources, Google Scholar includes many pre-prints and publications in institutional repositories.

 It also includes citations from non-peer-reviewed sources such as working papers, student handbooks and reading lists.
 This means that metrics sourced from Google Scholar are typically higher than the equivalents from Scopus of Web of Science.